-Stewart.Saunders@latrob

-Phone: 1300 367 700 PO Box 264, Morwell 38www.latrobe.vic.gov.au

-Latrobe City Council operates on the traditional land of the B

-From: Stewart Saunders

-Sent: Thursday, December 19, 2024 11:05 AM

-Subject: Amendment C143 - response to submission

-This document has been made available for the planning process as set out in the Planning and Environment Act 1987.

-By taking a copy of this document you available of the Gunalkurnal nation acknowledge and agree that you will only use this document for the purpose specified above and that any dissertation, distribution or copying of this document is strictly prohibited.
+Stewart Saunders Senior Urban Growth Planner Phone: (03) 5128 5751 Mobile: 0424 803 498 Stewart.Saunders@latrob This document has been made available vic new au for the planning process as set out in the LATROBE CITY Council Phone: 1300 367 700 PO Box 264, Morwell 38 www.latrobe.vic.gov.au Planning and Environment Act 1987.
+The information must not be used for any other purpose.
+Latrobe City Council operates From: Stewart Saunders Sent: Thursday, December 19, 20 To: By taking a copy of this document you ray kailing people of the Gunalkumal nation acknowledge and agree that you will only use this document for the purpose specified above and that any dissertation, distribution or copying of this document is strictly Subject: Amendment C143 - resp oonse to submission prohibited.